 Have you ever spent Christmas away from home on your own?

 It’s easy to feel cut-off and lonely, especially if you’re used to celebrating with your family.
 But the kindness of strangers and new-found friends can make it special.

 If you’re in a hotel, you’ll often find that they go to great lengths to create a good vibe at Christmas.
-We certainly found that in Singapore a couple of years ago.
+We certainly found that in Singapore a few years ago.
 But you’ll probably still feel the pang of homesickness when you call your loved ones and hear the sound of familiar routines going on in the background.

 Christmas in exile

-I’d been away for 2 months and was living in a small flat within a large Victorian house in central Wellington.
+I’d been there for 2 months and was living in a small flat within a large Victorian house in central Wellington.
 The owners, who are among my closest friends today, were heading off with members of their extended family to spend their festive break in Australia, where they owned a house on the Queensland coast.

 The kindness of strangers

 There were other compensations.
 It was summer, I had a lovely home in a great city, time to explore and to build new friendships.
 I was invited to spend Christmas Day with new friend Janet and her family.
 The gathering was at her parents’ house in a seaside suburb, and while I was a little apprehensive about how I would feel as the only stranger among loved ones, I need not have worried.
 They welcomed me as one of their own, and had even bought and wrapped a gift for me, to make sure I didn’t feel excluded.
 I’ll never forget their kindness.

 Meanwhile, back at base, I had Squeaky the cat for company and various other people who popped in and out, so it wasn’t as quiet as I expected.
 I also had jobs to do – feed Squeaky and water the vast collection of plants in the conservatory and around the house.
 I soon adapted to my new routines and started to enjoy my quiet time.